 Fields of Study: Humanities, Social Sciences, Political Science, Pre-Law

 Come away with an entirely new perspective on human rights beyond the borders of the US.
 Courses are interdisciplinary and include cultural activities and excursions so you can understand the history of these two very different societies and their reforms.
-Immersing in daily life in each location enhances your understanding of today’s socio-political conditions and their impact on memory, culture and the reestablishment of justice.
-You will analyze how past constructions of human rights influence current thinking on the rights of women, indigenous populations, students and other groups.
-You’ll also see how human rights connect to topics such as development, poverty and democracy.
+Immersing in daily life in each location enhances your understanding of today’s socio-political conditions and their impact on memory, culture, and the reestablishment of justice.
+You will analyze how past constructions of human rights influence current thinking on the rights of women, indigenous populations, students, and other groups.
+You’ll also see how human rights connect to topics such as development, poverty, and democracy.

 Unique study opportunities

-- Study in Buenos Aires and Santiago
+- Live and study in Buenos Aires and Santiago.

 LanguageLanguage of Instruction: English

 During the first week of the program in Argentina, you will take an intensive short course on Spanish language.
 Grammar and vocabulary will focus specifically on the topics covered in the program.
 There will be ongoing review sessions during the remainder of the program's first session, but the first week will provide the majority of your classroom opportunities to improve your Spanish.
 This week-long instruction will also incorporate important orientation activities and vocabulary exercises specific to the topics that you will be studying.

 Courses and credit